IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

 The tool files are:

-- `benchmarkTask.py` - this is the Python file that includes both the execution logic for creating structures, equipment, and fiber cable connections as well as the logic for invoking the LRT framework and setting task parameters. \s\s
+- `benchmarkTask.py` - this is the Python file that includes both the execution logic for creating structures, equipment, and fiber cable connections as well as the logic for invoking the LRT framework and setting task parameters.
     - Long Running Task Python files *must* reside in the `/server/tasks` folder.
 In this case it should be in the `/modules/devrel_samples/server/tasks` folder.

+&#8291;
+&#8291;

 - `lrt_modal.js` - The file containing the React code used to render the modal window, including displaying the progress in the execution of the Python script.

     - This is found in the `/modules/devrel_samples/public/js/Samples/LRT` folder.

+&#8291;
+&#8291;

 - `lrt_plugin.js` - the configuration file for the LRT plugin.
 The LrtPlugin class will be then imported into the `main.sampleapp.js` file in a similar way as the other Palette tools.

     - This is found in the `/modules/devrel_samples/public/js/Samples/LRT` folder.